selfhosters/selfhosters.net/docs/docker/plex/cloudflare.md

 Go to the ==Page Rules== menu and click on ==Create page rule== You can have 3 page rules per domain.

-Add your domain with a wildcard at the end like so: `plex.domain.com/*` If you're using your root domain you do the same. `domain.com/*`
+Add your domain with a wildcard at the end like so: `plex.domain.com/*` If you're using your root domain you do the same. `domain.com/*` or `domain.com/plex*`

 If you want to add the rule on all subdomains you can do that so: `*.domain.com/`